-Rancher provides an infrastructure service for a distributed DNS service by using its own lightweight DNS server coupled with a highly available control plane.
+Rancher implements a distributed DNS service by using its own light-weight DNS server coupled with a highly available control plane.
 Each healthy container is automatically added to the DNS service when linked to another service or added to a Service Alias.
 When queried by the service name, the DNS service returns a randomized list of IP addresses of the healthy containers implementing that service.

 Because Rancher’s overlay networking provides each container with a distinct IP address, you do not need to deal with port mappings and do not need to handle situations like duplicated services listening on different ports.
 As a result, a simple DNS service is adequate for handling service discovery.